kriti-ss03/Movie-Recommendation-webapp/README.md

 Implementation of how front-end should look

 INCORPORATING COMPLEX FEATURES
-Understanding the process and implementing the features
+Understanding the process and implementing the complex features